marshaia/learning/webdev/tic-tac-toe/README.md

 ## **Tic Tac Toe**

-Let's play a of Tic Tac Toe!
+Let's play a game of Tic Tac Toe!

 This app uses Typescript, Tailwind CSS and Vue.js framework.
 It also uses local storage to save the game's state.